 President, Dog Handler

-Adela is an evaluator and instructor for Human Remains Detection, Canine Decontamination and Canine First Aid.
-She has served as an expert witness.
-Jasper is her 6th certified detection dog.
+Adela is an evaluator and instructor for Human Remains Detection with ICF and for the state of CA. She has served as an expert witness.

 Treasurer, Dog Handler

 Dana has been in search and rescue since 2013 and has worked as a certified search and rescue canine handler with his dog Hanna from 2015 to 2017.
 Dana has been a member of the California Rescue Dog Association since 2013, and is a member of the Santa Clara County Sheriff’s Search and Rescue Team.
 He has search experience as a ground team member, area canine handler, and as a search manager specializing in planning and operations.
 He is also a member of the Canine Specialized Search Team, a resource to the Santa Clara County Sheriff’s Office.

 Dana is certified with Sophie for Historical Human Remains Detection with the Institute for Canine Forensics.